dominicbarnes/node-siren-writer/README.md

    `rel` values that aren't [defined by IANA](https://github.com/dominicbarnes/iana-rels))
  - throws errors when you are missing things that are explicitly required, such as the `href` or `rel` for a link
- - throws errors when certain values are outside the list of supported things, such as `method` and field `type`

 The keys in `options` include everything in the [spec](https://github.com/kevinswiber/siren), so use that as a reference when building your configuration options.
 Additional properties will be included, but their behavior with clients cannot be guaranteed.
 Some other